 What is Lyme Disease?

 Antibiotics are the first line of treatment for Lyme disease which has already developed.
-Failure to treat the disease early may lead to joint pain and neurological symptoms.
+Failure to treat the disease early might allow joint pain and neurological symptoms to follow.
 Some patients still continue to experience symptoms despite the antibiotic treatment.
 This is known as post-treatment Lyme disease syndrome (PTLDS).5 Chiropractic can help treat these ongoing problems.
 Some of the care options that chiropractors offer include nutrition education, therapeutic adjustments, and exercise.
 This holistic approach can help to support a healthy immune system and fight off the dangers which have been introduced into the body.6

 Learn more about other vector-borne illnesses.